sgruhier/foundation_rails_helper/README.md

 ### Submit Button

-The 'submit' helper wraps the rails helper and sets the class attribute to "small radius success button" by default.
+The 'submit' helper wraps the rails helper and sets the class attribute to "success button" by default.

 ```ruby
 f.submit